 We sell our blood, our sperm, our plasma and our eggs, so why not our poop?

 As it turns out, there is a medical value in poop, and you can profit from it thanks to an NPO called OpenBiome.
-Figures reported indicate you might be able to make upwards of a whopping $13,000 a year.
+Figures reported indicate you might be able to make up to $13,000 a year.

 Does it sound hard to believe?